Pyramid Song

-"Pyramid Song" is a song by the English rock band Radiohead, released as the lead single from their fifth studio album, Amnesiac (2001).
-It features piano, strings, a "shuffling" rhythm and lyrics inspired by the Egyptian underworld.
-It was promoted with an animated music video.
+"Pyramid Song" is a song by the English rock band Radiohead, released as the lead single from their fifth studio album, Amnesiac (2001), in May 2001.
+It features piano, strings, an unusual rhythm, and lyrics inspired by the Egyptian underworld and ideas of cyclical time.

 After no singles were released from their previous album, Kid A (2000), "Pyramid Song" was Radiohead's first single since "No Surprises" (1998).
 It reached the top 10 on seven national charts, and was named one of the best tracks of the decade by Rolling Stone, NME and Pitchfork.
+The animated music video, depicting an undersea world, won the 2002 NME Carling Award for best music video.

+"Pyramid Song" received acclaim, with several critics citing it as among Radiohead's best work.
+In 2011, Rolling Stone named it the 94th-best song of the decade.

-Writing and recording
+Writing

-Following the tour for Radiohead's third album, OK Computer (1997), Radiohead's songwriter, Thom Yorke, bought a house in Cornwall and spent his time walking the cliffs and drawing, restricting his musical activity to playing his new grand piano.
+Following the tour for Radiohead's third album, OK Computer (1997), the songwriter, Thom Yorke, bought a house in Cornwall.
+He spent his time walking the cliffs and drawing, restricting his musical activity to playing his new grand piano.
 He wrote "Pyramid Song" and "Everything In Its Right Place" in the same week.
-For "Everything In Its Right Place", he programmed his playing into a synthesiser, but found that "Pyramid Song" sounded better untreated.
-He said of the composition: "The chords I'm playing involve lots of black notes.
+He said: "The chords I'm playing involve lots of black notes.
 You think you're being really clever playing them but they're really simple."

-Yorke said "Pyramid Song" was inspired by the song "Freedom" by the jazz musician Charles Mingus, released on the 1962 album The Complete Town Hall Concert.
-One version of "Pyramid Song" included similar handclaps, but, according to Yorke, they sounded "naff" and so he erased them.
+"Pyramid Song" was inspired by the song "Freedom" by the jazz musician Charles Mingus, released on the 1962 album The Complete Town Hall Concert.
+One version of "Pyramid Song" included similar handclaps, but Yorke was unhappy with the sound and erased them.
 The lyrics were inspired by an exhibition of ancient Egyptian underworld art Yorke attended while Radiohead were recording in Copenhagen, and ideas of cyclical time found in Buddhism and discussed by Stephen Hawking.

+The guitarist Jonny Greenwood cited "Pyramid Song" as an example of the challenge of arranging Radiohead songs: "How do we not make it worse, how do we make it better than [Thom] just playing it by himself, which is already usually quite great?"